neovim/neovim/CONTRIBUTING.md

        BREAKING CHANGE: refactor to use Python 3 features since Python 2 is no longer supported.
        ```

+### News

+High level release notes are maintained in [news.txt](runtime/doc/news.txt).
+A PR is not required to add a news item
+but is generally recommended.

 ### Automated builds (CI)

 Each pull request must pass the automated builds on [Cirrus CI] and [GitHub Actions].